Harris is making a campaign push in Michigan and Georgia, with assists from singers Lizzo and Usher

-DETROIT (AP) — Kamala Harris will appear with Detroit-born singer Lizzo as the Democratic presidential nominee marks the beginning of in-person early voting in the city on Saturday.
+DETROIT (AP) — Kamala Harris is set to appear with Detroit-born singer Lizzo as the Democratic presidential nominee marks the beginning of in-person early voting in the city on Saturday.

 More than 1 million Michigan residents have already voted by mail in the Nov.
 5 election.

 Early voting is also underway in Georgia.
-More than 1.2 million ballots have been cast, either in person or through the mail.
+More than 1.2 million ballots have been cast, either in person or by mail.

-Democrats hope an expansive organizing effort will boost Harris against Republican nominee Donald Trump in the campaign's final weeks.
+Democrats hope an expansive organizing effort will boost Harris against Trump in the campaign's final weeks.

 Credit: Richard Shotwell/Invision/AP